mys-lang/mys/examples/embedded_cpp/README.rst

 Embedded C++
 ============

-A small example of how in extend Mys with C++.
+A small example of how to extend Mys with C++.

 .. code-block::